Bob Baffert: American Classic history

 Baffert trained Lookin At Lucky, co-owned by Mike Pegram, to win the Preakness Stakes in 2010.
 The colt skipped the Belmont Stakes but became the champion three-year-old colt that year.
 In 2012, Baffert saddled Bodemeister, named for the trainer's youngest son, Bode, to second-place finishes in the Derby and Preakness.
 He saddled Paynter in the Belmont Stakes later that year, but that colt, like his stablemate Bodemeister, finished second.

 In 2015, Baffert trained the 2014 champion two-year-old colt American Pharoah to win the Triple Crown, the first to do so in 37 years.
 In winning the 141st Kentucky Derby, bringing his total number of victories in the race to four; Baffert also ran the third-place finisher, the previously undefeated colt Dortmund.
 American Pharoah next won the 140th Preakness Stakes, making six victories in that race for Baffert, who also finished fourth with Dortmund.
 Then, when American Pharoah won the 2015 Belmont Stakes, the win was the fourth attempt at a Triple Crown for Baffert, who at age 62 became the second-oldest trainer to win a Triple Crown.

 Baffert also trained the 2018 Triple Crown Winner, Justify and the 2020 Kentucky Derby winner, Authentic.
-Baffert became a 7-time winner of the Kentucky Derby in 2021 with Medina Spirit.
-However, Medina Spirit tested positive for the steroid betamethasone. the question of whether the horse would join Dancer's Image by being disqualified for a drug violation in the Derby remains pending.
-Medina Spirit died after a training session on 6 December 2021 and an ensuing necropsy on 11 February 2022 was inconclusive.
+His horse Medina Spirit, who finished first in the 2021 Kentucky Derby, was later disqualified for a medication violation.
+Medina Spirit's drug violation led to several racetracks suspending Baffert from entering races, including a ban of over three years by tracks owned by Churchill Downs.